dazzal-david/elderly/CODE_OF_CONDUCT.md

 ## Reporting Violations

-If you experience or witness any behavior that violates this Code of Conduct, please report it to the project maintainers at **[your email/contact]**.
+If you experience or witness any behavior that violates this Code of Conduct, please report it to the project maintainers at **elderly@gmail.com**.
 All reports will be handled confidentially and addressed promptly.

 ## Enforcement